 Good hair day by @kellymccormickhair.

-Gray doesn’t have to mean one-dimensional.
-This dark brown and gray mix takes the gray hair color trend and flips it on its head, creating a youthful and multidimensional shade.
+Mix dark mushroom-brown with gray to flip the gray hair color on its head, creating a youthful and multidimensional shade.

 Good hair day by @amberdoeshairtx.

 Minimize the time and effort of maintaining pastel hair colors by blending violet into a red-brown base.

 Chestnut brown hair color is a luminous shade that gives flat or lifeless dark hair a vibrant glow.

 Natural brown is like your favorite cashmere sweater: It goes with everything.
 Straddling warm and cool, this middle-brown shade sometimes has a touch of gold but generally doesn’t pull too much of any undertone.

 “It’s universally flattering on anyone, whether your skin tone is light or dark,” says Van Dyke.
 “Everyone looks good in a neutral tone.”